adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 We pool the the responses of each row so that the resulting representation is not affected by this kind of shift.

-As a result,the representation is invariant to the 3-D shape rotation.To summarize, the key contribution of this letter is the deeppanoramic representation that is rotation-invariant to the principleaxis.
+As a result, the representation is invariant to the 3-D shape rotation.

-The experiments on large-scale 3-D shape datasetsshow that this representation is effective in both classificationand retrieval tasks, outperforming previous methods by a largemargin.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODUyODU1MTc5XX0=
+eyJoaXN0b3J5IjpbMTczMzA1OTg5N119
 -->